 Of course this wouldn’t be an Arctic plog without exploring cold regions too.
 However, the creatures in cold places are often a lot bigger than other extremophiles.
 Creatures like musk oxen, polar bears and penguins live in some of the earth’s coldest conditions at the poles, often averaging -40°C (-40oF).
 Being big is an advantage in cold places, as it means you can have thick fur and fat layers for insulation, as well as having a smaller area to volume ratio meaning that there’s a smaller amount of body surface to lose heat from compared to your overall size.
 There are some behavioural adaptations too, to help with survival, like penguins huddling together to share body heat and polar bears hibernating through the harshest coldest parts of winter.

-The inhospitable environment created by salt has been used for centuries to preserve things like meat, making sure that the things that usually would make it go off can’t survive there.
+The inhospitable environment created by salt has been used for centuries to preserve foods like meat, making sure that the things that the moulds and bacteria that usually would make it go off can’t survive there.
 We need some salt in life, but at high levels and especially in water it can become deadly over time.

-Also, if you’re tired of bacteria, a groups of sheep in the Orkney Islands called North Ronaldsay Sheep have little access to fresh water for drinking, and have seaweed as an important food source, so have adapted to withstand salt levels that would kill other sheep breeds.
+It’s not just bacteria, a group of sheep in the Orkney Islands called North Ronaldsay Sheep have little access to fresh water for drinking, and seaweed is an important food source for them, so they have adapted to withstand salt levels that would kill other sheep breeds.

 ‘Alien’ just means a thing from another place, so e.g. a plant that isn’t native to an area or a person from another country (though maybe don’t run around calling your foreign pals aliens).
 From earth’s perspective an alien is anything not from earth, so if we want to understand what aliens are like, if they exist, we can use extremophiles to understand how life can survive in environments very different to our own.
 Looking at the general trend in extremophiles here, it seems like that if there is life out there it’s some kind of bacteria rather than a green guy with a bulging forehead, so sorry if that ruins the image a little.